department-of-veterans-affairs/vets-website/_disability/5-exposure-mustard-gas.md

 #### How it works

-Because *exposure* to mustard gas or lewisite is not a service condition, you must claim the disease or condition that is related to the exposure.
+Because "exposure" to mustard gas or lewisite is not a service condition, you must claim the disease or condition that is related to the exposure.
 You should present any military records showing exposure to blistering agents with your claim.

 </div>
 </div>